arponr/arponr.github.io/math/index.md

     title: Informal notes
 ---

 My mathematical interests are centered around homotopy theory.
-If you'd like more information, feel free to contact me at [arpon.raksit@gmail.com](mailto:arpon.raksit@gmail.com).
+Slightly more information about me can be gleaned from my [r&eacute;sum&eacute;](/files/resume.pdf).